tma995/Identify-Arvato-Customer-Segments/README.md

 ![kaggle_leaderboard_screenshot](img/kaggle_leaderboard_screenshot.png)

 ### Instructions:
-The dataset used is not uploaded according to project terms and condition.
+The dataset used is not uploaded according to project terms and conditions.
 To make the notebook run succesfully, you just need to download data files and put them in Home directory.